Costa Rica Explorations has begun to offer two unique student travel programs based on the desires of our travel partners.

 Program Tuition for This 10-day 5th Grade Spanish Dual Language Program

-The program tuition is $2,250 per student for a minimum of 8 participants.
-Group’s maximum participants is 16 students with 2 chaperones.
+The program tuition is $2,700 per student for a minimum of 8 participants.
+The Group’s maximum number of participants is 16 students with 2 chaperones.
 With 8 fully-paying participants, one chaperone’s program tuition will be covered by Costa Rica Explorations.
 Depending on the decisions of the select parent group, the price may differ for traveling students and adults.

 We are able to adapt this program itinerary to meet the unique needs of your travel group.
 Let our program managers know your ideas as we work together with you to design your ideal trip.

 8-Day 5th Grade Dual Spanish Language Program Itinerary

 - The program will be hosted in the single-destination town of Turrialba